0xdorifto/NFTsWithBenefits/README.md

 ## Team

 This team is composed by Gastão Faria and Cláudio Barreira, two blockchain developers from Lisbon, Portugal.
 We've both been working on blockchain applications for 2 years, and more on software overall, with computer science backgrounds.
 We've been to multiple web3 hackathons and are proud to say we've won a few.
 Cláudio usually works on the Interfaces whereas Gastão does the smart contracts.

+## Zircuit Feedback

+We used Zircuit to host the NFT collection.
+We enjoyed working with zircuit as the experience was similar to developing on Ethereum and easy to use.